Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

-The relevance of achieving good rates of convergence for both the rows and columns is justified by Lemma \ref{lem:optPrices}.
-This result establishes that the optimal prices depend both on $H^{-1}$ and $H^{-T}$; thus, controlling the estimation errors for both the rows and columns of $H^{-1}-\check{W}^\mu$ is important for constructing approximately optimal prices.
-Indeed, we leverage our approach and bounds on row and column errors to obtain estimates of optimal prices in Section \ref{subse:estimationPrices}.}
+{The importance of achieving good rates of convergence for both the rows and columns is justified in Section \ref{se:applications}.
+In that section, we show that in decision problems where the payoff of the decision maker naturally depends on the network structure, the optimal decisions and payoffs depend both on $H^{-1}$ and $H^{-T}$.
+Thus, controlling the estimation errors for both the rows and columns of $H^{-1}-\check{W}^\mu$ is important for constructing approximately (and asymptotically) optimal decisions.
+Indeed, we leverage our approach and bounds on row and column errors to obtain asymptotically optimal targeting decisions for the applications studied in Section \ref{se:applications}.}